Flickdm/tianocore-wiki.github.io/Coreboot_UEFI_payload.md

 ### Outdated

-Please see the updated page <a href="UefiPayloadpkg" class="wikilink" title="UefiPayloadpkg">UefiPayloadpkg</a> that replaces the CorebootModulePkg and CorebootPayloadPkg
+Please see the updated page [UefiPayloadpkg](UefiPayloadpkg) that replaces the CorebootModulePkg and CorebootPayloadPkg

 ### Coreboot